coreybruck/Active-Directory-Lab/README.md

 - Selected Custom Install advanced and pressed next because I dont need to add more drives for this lab.<br>
 ![11](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/4dd02055-dd45-4634-9956-7bc6d6a20400)<br>
 ![11](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/e7efdec8-43d8-48c9-b5f6-b86a1e3367cc)
-Explanation: I created the Windows Server 2019 virtual machine using VMware's Virtual Machine wizard.
+I created the Windows Server 2019 virtual machine using VMware's Virtual Machine wizard.
 I also created two more virtual machines using the same steps except I changed the names and used Windows 10 Enterprise edition to add them for this lab.
-Having virtual machines set up will allow me to begin installing Active Directory and continue my lab.

-# Renaming Computers
+## Renaming Computers.
 - Opened file explorer and right clicked this pc and clicked properties to see the system information.
 ![1](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/f9aebd5f-0d3e-44ae-90f8-37a412c0e3ed)
 - Opened change settings next to Computer name to open System Properties.